aromartins/GlassCeiling/README.md

 Research is uncertain enough, let's bring more light to academic workplaces!

+## Who are we?

+We are Raquel Martins and Kelly Clancy, two scientists who want to help make academia a more inclusive place, and to help academics get the most out of their careers.
+We're proud members of the current <a href='https://medium.com/@MozOpenLeaders'>Mozilla Open Leaders cohort.</a>

 ## What do we need?

 Your help!
 We're looking for web developers and designers of all skill levels to help build the site.
 We could use input on any of these issues: web/user experience design, database maintenance and data protection, documentation, maintenance, all the things.
 Because this project will be most useful if lots of people use it, we'd also love input from people with knowledge of marketing, fundraising, advertising and the like to help get the word out and to get users!